NgFEP/NgFEP-assessment/README.md

 # Display the plot
 plt.show()
 ```
-Here is a clear and grammatically correct version of the text you provided:

 To install jupyter-lab, simply follow the [link](https://jupyter.org/install).
 It will guide you through the installation process.